-Local government can potentially use of Section 143 of the Local Government Act 2009 to access state-owned quarry materials under specific circumstances, including to repair or replace assets such as roads immediately after an emergency or disaster.
-Use of Section 143 can occur where a local government has no reasonably practicable alternative for accessing materials in response to an extreme event.
-The use of Section 143 is not intended to support routine maintenance activities.
-Local governments should seek their own legal advice being using Section 143 to access state-owned quarry materials.
+Local government can potentially use section 143 of the Local Government Act 2009 to access state-owned quarry materials under specific circumstances, including to repair or replace assets such as roads immediately after an emergency or disaster.
+Use of section 143 can occur where a local government has no reasonably practicable alternative for accessing materials in response to an extreme event.
+The use of section 143 is not intended to support routine maintenance or betterment activities.
+Local governments should seek their own legal advice before using section 143 to access state-owned quarry materials.